Green Turtle Cay

-On the town side of the harbour, you'll find Captain Jacks restaurant which is right on the water.
+On the town side of the harbour, you'll find Captain Jacks restaurant which is right on the water facing the lighthouse.
 Here trivia pursuit and bingo are played a couple nights a week for 80% of the pot and free drinks.
 Their newest event is Walmart Night when everybody dressed in "Walmart clothes" for prizes.
 Red neck drinks sold.
 Just down the harbour is the Harbour's Edge, another lively spot.
 Both have music a couple a nights a week and both are closed one night too.
 Cruising through Hope Town you'll no doubt noticed the new coffee shop in town, WiFi and all, called appropriately enough the Hope Town Coffee House, and offers fresh baked pastries, quiches and stratas all based on family recipes.
 The town's newest spot is, "Sip Sip" - a common term in the Bahamas meaning to Gossip.
 It's proprietor is Bonnie Hall, preacher Vernon's daughter.
 Sip Sip is a wine bar that includes after dinner drinks and cordials.
 No Pina Colada here.
 If you want a cigar, you have to step out onto the back porch.
 She's located on the upper road next to the liquor store.

 The White Sound Area of Elbow Cay lies three miles south of Hope Town where you'll find Elbow Cay's three other resorts.
 Two lie between White Sound and the Ocean.
-They are Abaco Inn. where we stay on alternate trips, and the Sea Spray a short walk beyond.
+They are, The Abaco Inn, where we stay on alternate trips, and the Sea Spray a short walk beyond.
 We should mention, this area usually suffers serious damage by passing hurricanes as it did with Floyd then some years later by Jeanne.
-Just south of the Abaco Inn during both of those storms, the island was cut in two with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
+Just south of the Abaco Inn during both of those storms, the island was cut in half with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
 The locals, true to form, had the pass filled in, in no time at all.
 Today there is no sign of the devastation.
 Fact is things were pretty much rebuilt in time for the next tourist season.
 Imagine that happening in the US.

 At the Abaco Inn, we became engaged in conversation with a couple who turned out to be the simulator trainer of both Gemini and Appolo astronauts.
 Also as it turned out, the parents of comedian Carrot Top.
 We stayed in touch and met up with them usually every year.
 You just never know who you might see or meet in the Abacos.
 In '07 they stood in for us at our wedding by Preacher Vernon at St. James Church in town.

-Just a 10 minute walk further south you'll come to The Sea Spray facilities including a large fully equipped marina, with ships store and shop.
+Just a 10 minute walk further south you'll come to the Sea Spray facilities including a large fully equipped marina, with ships store and shop.
 They offer cottages for rent some of which are on the ocean.
 They have a lovely pool side restaurant and lively tiki hut bar, all positioned adjacent to the marina.
 The "Hope Town Islanders" play once a week in season.

 I'm often asked to compare the The Sea Spray and Abaco Inn.
 All I can say is, the Abaco Inn restaurant wins the in the best view category but it can sometimes be windy.
 On the other hand, there is a lot to be said about romantic dining on the marina deck by the Tiki Bar and pool at the Sea Spray.
 Still, the Tiki bar and restaurant are outside, so weather must be taken into consideration.
-And in June as the schools let out in the states, the many families that live on south Elbow seem to congregate at the Sea Spray with children out numbering adults.
+And in June as the schools let out in the states, the many families that summer on south Elbow seem to congregate at the Sea Spray with children out numbering adults.
 They have a small inside dining area incase of rain.
 Both have efficiency Villas and will provide transportation to and from Hope Town even if staying elsewhere.

 Just north of White Sound on its western corner is Elbow Cay's newest resort, The Firefly Sunset Resort.
 It faces the Sea of Abaco side of the island and offers two pools, villas and their already popular "Last Light Restaurant" AKA Firefly Bar & Grill.
 You'll see their sign posted on the ocean road just prior to the Abaco Inn.
 We hear the Hope Town Hideaways handles their booking.

 And this works in reverse.
 Staying at the Lodge or elsewhere in town they will pick you up in town for dinner or lunch with a swim in their pool.

 Across from Tahiti Beach at southwest Elbow Cay lies the island of Lubbers Quarters.
 If faces the Tilloo Cut, the pass between Elbow Cay and Tilloo Cay the island due south of Elbow.
 (Map) There is no provisioning of any kind here and one restaurant on the island.
 You definitely need a boat here as the ferry charges "charter rates", to get you to and from.
 The good news is it's only a short hop to Hope Town (10 Min. by boat).
 Daytime only.

-Lubbers Quarters is a small island with a picturesque beach on its western shore and often overlooked by boaters as they head south.
+Lubbers is a small island with a picturesque beach on its western shore and often overlooked by boaters as they head south.
 And as with every out island, Lubbers too has its popular watering hole - Cracker P's.
 It is named after a somewhat of an eccentric character of years back.
 Cracker's is also known for their full moon parties.
 Food wise, it would be a cheeseburger in paradise of course or their house specialty, coconut marinated conch grilled and served in a pouch.
 It's a great spot for an afternoon Kalik or dinner on the way back from wherever, or Tahiti Beach just across the way.
-It's perched high and has a great view of the Abaco Sound and it's within walking distance to many of the rental homes.
+It's perched high and has a great view of the Abaco Sound and it's within walking distance to many of it's rental homes.